 That’s why we’ve been working for decades—together with you, our heroic partners—to provide direct aid to Jews from all over the world who take on the task of making a new home here in Israel.

 Barry received a call from a good friend and Bible teacher who invited him to Israel, to make it his home.
 It didn’t take too long for Barry to realize there are so many verses in the Bible referring to the return of the Jews from the diaspora.
 One particular verse spoke to his heart: “I will bring them from the East and from the west...”

 He left his career, and entire family behind.
 His father asked him to reconsider and stay in the USA.

 But Barry had made up his mind, as he felt Israel is a home for the Jewish people.
 After the Holocaust, there was no doubt in his mind that it was the only safe place for the Jewish people.

 He arrived with a suitcase, 20 cans of tuna, and $100 to his name.
 He studied Hebrew in Jerusalem, then went on to find a job, and start a business.
 Later, he married Batya, and established his current vocation of compassion, whereby so many people are blessed.

-Together, we have provided aid to thousands of immigrants—from Russia to Ethiopia, and other countries—aimed at giving them a sense of home.
-Through educational programs for their children, special welcome baskets, assistance for new mothers with baby gift packs, clothing, toys, books, household items; we’ve opened our arms to accept these weary sojourners—and showed them the love of Yeshua (Jesus) first-hand.
+Together, we’ve provided aid to thousands of immigrants—from Russia to Ethiopia, and other countries—aimed at giving them a sense of home.
+Through educational programs for their children, special welcome baskets, assistance for new mothers with baby gift packs, clothing, toys, books, household items; we’ve opened our arms to accept these weary sojourners—and showed them the love of Yeshua (Jesus) firsthand.

 Thank you for making this outreach possible, and for everything you do to support those seeking refuge in the name of God.